nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Links will be opened by means of their corresponding alias.

 <div markdown="span" class="alert alert-info"> :bulb: **Tip:**<br/>
-Hover your cursor over aliases in Plannit to peak at their associated URL.
+Hover your cursor over aliases in Plannit to peek at their associated URL.
 </div>

 An alternative way to open links is by means of clicking on their aliases on the application window.